ELIFE-ASU/INNLab/README.md

 [![](https://img.shields.io/static/v1?label=pytorch&message=≥1.8.0&color=yellow)](https://pytorch.org)

 INNLab is a Python package that provides easy access of using Invertible Neural Networks (INNs).
-In this package, we included following INN practices:

-* NICE
-* RealNVP
-* Residual Flow

-* Other supporting blocks (resize, reshape, invertible batchnrom, invertible pixel shuffle, etc.)
+In this package, we included INN practice like NICE, RealNVP and Residual Flow.
+Other supporting blocks (resize, reshape, invertible batchnrom, invertible pixel shuffle, etc.) are also included for easier implementation.

 > This package is used in this paper: Yanbo Zhang, and Sara Imari Walker.
 "A Relational Macrostate Theory Guides Artificial Intelligence to Learn Macro and Design Micro." arXiv preprint arXiv:2210.07374 (2022). https://arxiv.org/abs/2210.07374